blakeruprecht/blakeruprecht.github.io/content/blog/neural-network.md

 ---

-Neural networks are universal function approximators, according to the Universal function approximation theorem. [[multilayer perceptrons]].
+Neural networks are universal function approximators, according to the Universal function approximation theorem.
 Neural Networks eventually got deeper and more sophisticated, becoming the single most useful tool for artificial intelligence.

 ## Activation Functions
 - ReLU